-In 2006 aluminium was produced at 2 plants in Iceland.
-Best Available Technology (BAT) is used at both plants, i.e. closed prebake systems with point feeding of alumina, efficient process control, hoods covering the entire pot and efficient collection of air pollutants.
+In 2007 aluminium was produced at 3 plants in Iceland.
+Best Available Technology (BAT) is used at all plants, i.e. closed prebake systems with point feeding of alumina, efficient process control, hoods covering the entire pot and efficient collection of air pollutants.